 Some college basketball handicappers may hold a few or several futures bets, sometimes the same team at different odds, trying to build a portfolio for a potential return that could include a hedging opportunity in order to secure a profit should that team exceed the expected value of that wager.

-Oddsmakers reserve the right to take down the futures board at any time, for example during postseason tournaments, or following a key injury to an elite player, but usually, gamblers can often find the odds to win the next college basketball national title available.
+Oddsmakers in New Jersey, Vegas or Indiana reserve the right to take down the futures board on March Madness 2021 at any time, for example during postseason tournaments, or following a key injury to an elite player, but usually, gamblers can often find the odds to win the next college basketball national title available.

 Holding a futures ticket provides some bettors with the satisfaction of their confidence in a long-term prognostication of which team will win the championship.
 However, many expert bettors will place futures wagers in accordance with the delay in oddsmakers making proper adjustments to long-term tournament odds following an injury or permanent personnel disqualification.